basemhesham/Silicon-Sprint-AUC/docs/MODULE1.md

 ```

 ### Step 2: Performance Benchmarking
-Complete the following table to visualize the impact of the optimizing flow by comparing the relevant metrics from both run directories:
+Complete the following table to visualize the impact of the optimizing flow.
+You can find these metrics in the `summary.rpt` and individual STA reports within the run directories.

 | Design Metric | Classic Flow (Baseline) | Optimizing Flow | % Difference |
 | :--- | :--- | :--- | :--- |